replicatedhq/replicated-docs/docs/release-notes/rn-app-manager.md

 ## 1.61.0

-Release on 1 February 2022
+Released on 1 February 2022

 Supported on Kubernetes: 1.20, 1.21, 1.22, and 1.23